HerringtonDarkholme/Pat-Mat/README.md

 Matched action is just plain function.
 How it receives arguments is dependent on the `case expression`, as specified before.

 Matched action has binded to matching objects to pass more information.
-You can access the whole match via `this.m` and variable that not captured by `As`/`On` via `this.unnamed`.
+You can access the whole match via `this.m` and variables that are not captured by `As`/`On` via `this.unnamed`.

 ```coffee
 fib = Match(